estafons/Inharmonic-String-Detection/exps/README.md

-Create this directory tree to store your data and results:
+This directory tree is expected in order to store your data and results:

 ```
 .